 The defense was fantastic.
 Scoring more points than the offense, including extra points, is not something to rely on.
 Forcing 11 punts, 3 interceptions, 1 fumble, and 5 sacks for a loss of 36 yards showed the rest of the Big Ten why MSU is predicted to be one of the top defenses in the conference.

-Topics: MSU Football
+Tags: MSU Football